pedroabreu0/pedroabreu0.github.io/_posts/2019-09-15-WorkLog-With-GoogleAPI.md

 amount of work done.
 And the red one is the work log, where I update every day with the work that I have performed.

+Now I feel that I will have an objective answer to the questions: "How many hours of work does it take to get a PhD?"

 [//]: # Referências